Skip to main content

 4.6(2,335 reviews)

-Perched on elevated terrain in the Tha Maka District of Kanchanaburi, this Buddhist temple draws both devout pilgrims and curious travellers with its combination of traditional Thai religious architecture and sweeping views over the surrounding landscape.
-The hillside setting gives it a distinct character among the region's temples, offering a sense of elevation and calm that complements the spiritual purpose of the site.
-Visitors can expect well-maintained grounds and structures reflecting classical Thai temple design, with a noticeably peaceful atmosphere that makes it well suited to quiet contemplation and cultural exploration.
-The site attracts a steady following without the heavy crowds found at more prominent tourist destinations, making it a rewarding stop for those seeking a more authentic encounter with Thai Buddhist culture outside the main tourist trail.
-The temple is open every day from 6am to 6am, and arriving early in the morning offers the quietest conditions and the possibility of witnessing monks conducting their daily routines.
+Perched on elevated terrain in the Tha Maka District of Kanchanaburi, this Buddhist temple draws both devout pilgrims and curious travellers with its combination of traditional Thai religious architecture and panoramic views over the surrounding landscape.
+The hillside setting gives it a distinct character among the region's temples, lending a sense of elevation and calm that complements the spiritual purpose of the site.
+Visitors can expect well-maintained grounds reflecting classical Thai temple design and a noticeably tranquil atmosphere suited to quiet reflection and cultural exploration.
+The temple attracts a steady following without the heavy crowds found at more prominent tourist destinations, making it a rewarding stop for those seeking a more authentic encounter with Thai Buddhist culture away from the main tourist trail.
+The temple is open every day from 6am to 6pm, and arriving early in the morning offers the quietest conditions and the possibility of witnessing monks going about their daily routines.
+Given the hillside terrain, comfortable footwear is advisable.
 As with all Buddhist temples in Thailand, visitors should dress modestly with clothing that covers the knees and shoulders.
-Comfortable footwear is advisable given the hillside terrain.
 Updates on special ceremonies or events can be found through the temple's Facebook page.

 Experience hints